jamesdemon923/jamesdemon923.github.io/_pages/about.md

 Hi!
 I'm **Haolan Xu (许皓岚)**, currently a visiting student in [Michigan State University](https://engineering.msu.edu/about/departments/cse), working with [Prof. Xiaoming Liu](https://cvlab.cse.msu.edu/).
 Previously, I was a visiting student at the [University of Illinois Urbana-Champaign](https://ece.illinois.edu/), working with [Prof. Narendra Ahuja](https://vision.ai.illinois.edu/).
 Before that, I got my MSCS in [University of Florida](https://www.cise.ufl.edu/), working with [Prof. Jorg Peters](https://www.cise.ufl.edu/~jorg/), and my Bachelor's degree in Sichuan University.

-My aim is to generate physically accurate 3D & 4D assets with scene awareness to help machines understand the world.
+My goal is to develop physically grounded 3D and 4D multimodal representations for scene-aware perception and generation, enabling intelligent systems to understand, predict, and interact with dynamic real-world scenes.
 I have been exploring the following research directions:

-- Inverse Rendering
+- Digital Human
-- Generative Models
+- Generative Model
 - Physics Simulation

 Outside of work, I love traveling, NBA, and F1.